 Instructions

-- While rolls bake, prepare the glaze by combining all ingredients in a large bowl and mixing until smooth.
+- While the rolls bake, prepare the glaze by combining all ingredients in a large bowl and mixing until smooth.

 Really yummy, but how can a 9 by 13 pan be large?
 9×13 is always gonna be 9×13.
 I used one and it was too small.
 All your pictures just have regular baking pans, maybe that is what your instructions intended?